ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 3. Obtain needed materials:
    You will need:
     *Note: the specific materials that we used are in parentheses below
-    1. At minimum 5 IR LEDs
+    1. At minimum, 4 IR LEDs

     2. Electronic prototyping materials